carlosduplar/pi-llama-switch/README.md

 **Common setups:**

-- **Coding vs general-purpose:** Qwen3.6 for code (small context, fast) and Gemma 4 for general tasks (vision, larger context) -- each needs different `--ctx-size` and `--mmproj` flags.
+- **Coding vs general-purpose:** Qwen3.6 for code (small context, fast) and Gemma 4 for general tasks (vision, larger context) -- each with different `--ctx-size` and `--mmproj` flags.
-- **Fast vs powerful:** A small E4B model for quick tasks and a 35B model for complex reasoning -- the small model loads in seconds, the large one needs 60+ seconds and more VRAM.
+- **Fast vs powerful:** A smaller model for quick tasks and a large one for complex reasoning -- small model loads in seconds, large one needs more time and VRAM.
-- **Text vs multimodal:** A text-only model for coding and a vision model for image analysis -- the vision model needs `--mmproj` which adds VRAM overhead.
+- **Text vs multimodal:** A text-only model for coding and a vision model for image analysis -- vision model needs `--mmproj`, which adds VRAM overhead.

 If you only run one model at a time and don't change server flags between models, you don't need this extension.